boazbk/crypto/lec_13_handshake.md

 For this reason, in actual applications we typically use _authenticated_ key exchange.
 The notion of authentication used depends on what we can assume on the setup assumptions.
 A standard assumption is that Alice has some public keys but Bob doesn't.
-(This is the case when Alice is a website and Bob is a user.)
-However, one needs to take care in how to use this assumption.
+The justification for this assumption is that Alice might be a server, which has the capabilities to generate a private/public key pair, disseminate the public key (e.g., using a certificate authority) and maintain the private key in a secure storage.
+In contrast, if Bob is an individual user, then it might not have access to a secure storage to maintain a private key (since personal devices can often are hacked).
+Moreover, Alice might not care about Bob's identity.
+For example, if Alice is nytimes.com and Bob is a reader, then Bob wants to know that the news he reads really came from the _New York Times_, but Alice is equally happy to engage in communication with any reader.
+In other cases, such as gmail.com, after an initial secure connection is setup, Bob can authenticate himself to Alice as a registered user (by sending his login information or sending a "cookie" stored from a past interaction).

+It is possible to obtain a secure channel under these assumptions, but one needs to be careful.
 Indeed, the standard protocol for securing the web: the [transport Layer Security (TLS) protocol](https://goo.gl/md9Bsa) (and its predecessor SSL) has gone through six revisions (including a name change from SSL to TLS) largely because of security concerns.
 We now illustrate one of those attacks.